 Now look at this chart that accompanied the report.
 The blue line is the control group, OK, so they took nothing.
 So bad for them, they all have the virus even after six days.
 The red represents those who received hydroxychloroquine, so some improvement.
 So only, what is it, 40% or so still had the virus.
 But look at the yellow line.
 Now the yellow line represents the patients at the end of day five only who were on a protocol that included hydroxychloroquine and azithromycin.

 Now the researchers in this study -- and they're all incredibly prominent epidemiologist and researchers, dozens and dozens.
 They understood when they undertook this project -- they were tasked by the French government to do this.
 They understood the severity of the global crisis that we're all facing and they also understood the risk to millions -- millions of people around the world, including our health care workers and they concluded as a result of all this thinking and what they looked at the following.
 “We therefore recommend that COVID-19 patients be treated with hydroxychloroquine and azithromycin to cure their infection and to limit the transmission of the virus to other people in order to curb the spread of COVID-19 in the world.

 Now, I understand that we want our own data that is a large controlled study, I understand that's necessary.
-And the Trump administration is 100 percent correct.
-At the same time and recognizing the benefits already reported in the use of this drug and the drug combo that we just mentioned.
+And the Trump administration is 100% correct at the same time and recognizing the benefits already reported in the use of this drug and the drug combo that we just mentioned.

-Again, I respect all the professionals who are working on this and they're working ridiculous hours and I respect Doctor Fauci, an enormous amount.
+Again, I respect all the professionals who are working on this, and they're working ridiculous hours, and I respect Dr. Fauci an enormous amount.
 And I realize in an ideal world, we want everything buttoned up and as perfect as far as randomized trials go but our country needs solutions and hope now.
 And old bureaucracies have to give way to fast action.
 The president understands this.
-We can't stay in our homes for ever.
+We can't stay in our homes forever.
 America wants to get back to work.
 And that's the Angle.